- dry skin

 Steam vaporizers are the most budget-friendly humidifiers, which can be purchased at drugstores.
 They are electrically powered and heat water that is cooled before expelled into the air.
 These are the most portable humidifiers and are often used in one room.
 Vaporizers are not the best choice for children because they can cause burns.

-Ultrasonic humidifiers produce cool steam-like impeller versions.
-These create mist with the help of ultrasonic vibration.
+Ultrasonic humidifiers, like impeller humidifiers, produce a cool mist with the help of ultrasonic vibration.
 The units vary in price depending on the size you want for your home.

 While adding humidity to the air may be beneficial, too much humidity can cause more problems.
 High humidity levels can worsen respiratory problems and create an uncomfortable dampness in the air, which can encourage: